MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Introduction

 The above-stated methods belong to the end-to-end model which trains a new model for each problem.
 This type of training strategy makes their search time long.
 Plus, the model can't make full use of the search experiences from other searches.
 Therefore, the large-scale pre-trained model is proposed to improve the search speed.
-Normally, the large-scale pre-trained models \cite{DBLP:journals/corr/abs-2106-14131}\cite{DBLP:conf/icml/BiggioBNLP21}\cite{DBLP:journals/corr/abs-2205-15764} are trained with enormous self-generated data which contains the pairwise of sampled data points and corresponding mathematical expressions.
+Normally, the large-scale pre-trained models \cite{DBLP:journals/corr/abs-2106-14131}\cite{DBLP:conf/icml/BiggioBNLP21}\cite{DBLP:journals/corr/abs-2205-15764} treat the symbolic regression problem as a language translation problem and train with enormous self-generated data which contains the pairwise of sampled data points and corresponding mathematical expressions skeletons.
 The neural network has an encoder-decoder structure, the encoder maps the input data points into data features and the decoder uses the feature to generate the pre-order traversal of expressions.
 The Beam Search \cite{kumar2013beam} technique is applied to produce multiple candidate skeletons.
 Then, Broyden-Fletcher-Goldfarb-Shanno (BFGS) \cite{liu1989limited} is used to optimize the constants of candidate skeletons.
 Finally, the best-performed expression is selected as the final result.

 The large-scale pre-trained model gained fast search speed because once the model finished training, we only needed a single forward pass to get the expressions.
 However, they ignore the different data formats of the input and output of SR. That is, previous methods treat the SR as a machine translation task: translate the data points into corresponding expressions.
-However, it is clear that the input and output of SR are very different from the two languages in translation, and they do not have an obvious word correspondence like languages.
-They are more like two different modalities (like image and text). \textbf{Therefore, it is perhaps more reasonable to think of SR as a multimodal task.}
+However, it is clear that the input and output of SR are very different from the two languages in translation, and they do not have obvious word correspondence like languages.
+They are more like two different modalities (like image and text).
+Treating an SR question as a multi-modal task and cross-referenced this process with an image caption task is illustrated in Fig. \ref{fig:VQA}.
+Therefore, it is perhaps more reasonable to think of SR as a multi-modal task.